2024-2025 SY Grade Level Required Health Paperwork

 PREVENTING ILLNESS:

-We encourage your child and family to wash their hands often for at least twenty seconds with soap and water Hand washing is one of the top ways to prevent the spread of germs, including COVID-19.
+We encourage your child and family to wash their hands often for at least twenty seconds with soap and water Hand washing is one of the top ways to prevent the spread of germs, including Flu, COVID-19, and Strep.
 We also encourage parents/caregivers to encourage their children and family to avoid touching their "T" zone: eyes, nose, and mouth and to cover their coughs with their elbows, not their hands.
 Finally, if your student is sick, please keep them home to help preventing the spread of germs to others.
 By working together, we can help keep our students, staff, and families healthy.

 If you have any questions about the above topics, please contact your School Nurse.
 Thank you!